bunsenstraat/remix-workshops-cleanup/ERC20TokenCourse/erc20-extensions/erc20extensions.md

 Have a look at the OpenZeppelins <a href="https://docs.openzeppelin.com/contracts/4.x/wizard" target="_blank">Contract Wizard</a>, which allows you to easily add additional functionality.

+If you successfully completed this course, try the Learneth NFT Course as the next step in your journey.

 ## ⭐️ Assignment
 1. Try to mint tokens to an account after deployment.
 Call `totalSupply()` and `balanceOf()` to confirm the correct execution.
 2. Burn tokens and then call `totalSupply()` and `balanceOf()` to confirm the correct execution.